lukso-network/docs/docs/guides/vault/interact-with-contracts.md

 - The _first calldata_ will be executed on the Target Contract.
 - The _second calldata_ will be executed on the Vault and will trigger the _first calldata_.
-- The _third calldata_ will be executed on the Universal Profile and will trigger the _second calldata_.

 ### Encode Target Contract calldata